PerturBench: Benchmarking Machine Learning Models for Cellular Perturbation Analysis: Experiments

 We further assessed how these models perform on large datasets with complex covariates by applying our benchmarking suite to the \jiang{} dataset, a large, 1.6 million cell dataset with complex covariates.
 The dataset contained 6 cell lines with 5 unique cytokine treatments, which we modeled as 30 distinct biological states and 219 genetic perturbations.
 However, the set of perturbations applied was different for each cytokine treatment.
 We used a similar splitting strategy where we held out 70\% of the covariates from 9 cell states for validation/testing.

-The results are summarized in Table \ref{table:Jiang24} where the decoder-only model performs the best for all metrics considered.
+The results are summarized in Table \ref{table:Jiang24} where the Decoder-Only model performs the best on average response and SAMS-VAE$^*$ performs best on the MMD PCA metric.
 Here, none of the published models perform on-par with our simple baselines, particularly on the rank metrics which indicates these more sophisticated models are unable to generate perturbation-specific responses.
-Again, this aligns with our earlier observation that simpler architectures with fewer modeling assumptions benefit more from additional training data.
+There is less of a gap between the more complex autoencoder architectures and the baseline models in the MMD PCA metric, suggesting less within-covariate heterogeneity compared to other datasets.
+These results align with our earlier observation that simpler architectures with fewer modeling assumptions benefit more from additional training data.